 The Cyber War Between Ukraine & Russia

-The cyber war between Russia and Ukraine has been fascinating the world for several months.
+The cyber war between Russia and Ukraine has been fascinating to the world for several months.
 But cyber warfare has been going on for years between these 2 superpowers.
 Since Ukraine’s declaration of independence in the 90s, Russia has been ogling the former soviet union country.
-Russia sees any Ukrainene attempt to align with western countries of Europe, and to NATO, as a real threat to their territory.
+Russia sees any Ukrainian attempt to align with western countries of Europe, and NATO, as a real threat to their territory.